mscheltienne/stimuli/README.md

 sound.play()
 ```

+The volume can be set indepently for each channel (stereo) by providing a tuple
+`(L, R)`.

 ## Visual stimulus

-Visual stimulus can be regrouped into 2 categories:
+Visual stimulus can be grouped into 2 categories:

 - simple visuals that are drawn on top of each other
 - feedback visuals that are drawn once and updated